ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Logistic Regression in ShopSmart**
 ShopSmart uses Logistic Regression to predict whether a user will purchase a product (0 = No, 1 = Yes) based on browsing time, product price, and discount percentage.
 If the probability of purchase exceeds 0.5, the model predicts a purchase, enabling ShopSmart to personalize marketing campaigns and target high-potential customers effectively.

-- **Advantages and Disadvantages**

-- **Interpretability**: Easy to visualize and explain to non-technical stakeholders.
-- **Flexibility**: Can handle a mix of categorical and numerical data.
-- **Non-parametric**: Does not assume a linear relationship between features and target variables.
-- **Feature Selection**: Automatically performs feature selection by choosing the most important attributes for splits.

-- **Overfitting**: Deep trees may model noise in the data.
-- **Instability**: Small changes in the data can lead to drastically different trees.
-- **Bias towards Features with More Levels**: Attributes with more unique values may dominate splits.
-- **Limited Scalability**: Computationally expensive for large datasets.
----

-- **Real-world Applications**
--
-- **Fraud Detection**: Identifying fraudulent transactions in financial data.
-- **Customer Segmentation**: Grouping customers based on purchasing behaviors.
-- **Predicting Housing Prices**: Estimating property values based on features like location, size, and amenities.
-- **Medical Diagnosis**: Assisting in classifying diseases based on symptoms and test results.
-- **Churn Prediction**: Identifying customers likely to leave a subscription-based service.
-- **Supply Chain Optimization**: Forecasting demand and managing inventory efficiently.

 ---

 ## 2. Decision Tree: A Deeper Dive with ShopSmart